frovedis/frovedis/doc/tutorial_spark/tutorial_spark.md

 If you modify the importing package to original Spark one (and remove Frovedis initialization and shut_down), you can run the same program using Spark.
 It should also produce similar result.
+(Though it is deprecated from Spark 3.0 in the case of LogisticRegressionWithSGD).

 You can run the same program using spark-shell or Zeppelin.
 If you use them, please comment out `val sc = new SparkContext(conf)`